 Andrew: Thank you very much, I’m really happy to be here today.

-Robyn: Well, I’m happy to be here today too, because I have not told you this yet, but the reason I wanted to interview you, ’cause I look at all the people that Ryan and I are interviewing.
-And I said, “I want him.”
-You know that Ryan is building a home in Park City.
+Robyn: Well, I’m happy to be here today too, because — I have not told you this yet — but the reason I wanted to interview you (because I look at all the people that Ryan and I are interviewing, and I said, “I want him”): you know that Ryan is building a home in Park City.

 Robyn: And so, it will be a year and a half old when I move into it.
 I’m kicking tenants out, and moving in.
 And so, I’m super interested on a personal level, because I’m going to buy all new furnishings, because I am taking all of my furniture that I live in here in this home, and putting it into a rental.
 Another property I own up there in Park City, two of them actually, that’ll be rentals.
 But you know, I want to do it right.

 Robyn: I also want our followers in The Toxic Home Makeover Summit to learn what I’m doing, and what, you know, a lot of our mental blocks are.
 “Oh my gosh, this is going to be so expensive.”
 And what I’m learning, as I learn more and more here, is it’s not necessarily, not always super expensive.
 But also, when you get really sick, like Ryan and Teddy’s son had cancer all of a sudden, there is no better expenditure of your money than to clean up your lifestyle.

 We wanted our followers to be able to learn from our journeys, and what we’re doing as Ryan and Teddy build a totally green home, and as I make my new home as clean and non-toxic as possible.
 Anyway, that’s a long background to: we hear this term, “Green building,” all the time these days.
 What does that actually mean when people use that term, and what does that have to do with our health?